Using Cruit Mastering the Interview

 Yes.

 Your brain remembers things better when you review them in short, spaced-out sessions rather than in one long, tiring session.
-By using these small breaks to review a few cards, you keep your progress going and avoid the mental drain that often makes people quit trying to study.
+Using these small breaks to review a few cards keeps your progress going and avoids the mental drain that often makes people quit studying entirely.

 Isn't it annoying to keep switching between my phone and computer?